Volcanic eruption

-Several types of volcanic eruptions—during which lava, tephra (ash, lapilli, volcanic bombs, and volcanic blocks), and assorted gases are expelled from a volcanic vent or fissure—have been distinguished by volcanologists.
+A volcanic eruption occurs when material is expelled from a volcanic vent or fissure.
+Several types of volcanic eruptions have been distinguished by volcanologists.
 These are often named after famous volcanoes where that type of behavior has been observed.
 Some volcanoes may exhibit only one characteristic type of eruption during a period of activity, while others may display an entire sequence of types all in one eruptive series.